SysManSquad/sysmansquadblogdev/content/posts/2021-02-09-access-public-github-repo-feeds-in-power-automate/index.md

               </div>

               <p>
-                However, when you look at the GitHub connector, it only supports a few <strong>triggers</strong> related to <strong>Issues </strong>and <strong>Pull Requests</strong>, and if we check the GitHub Connector [triggers documentation](https://docs.microsoft.com/en-us/connectors/github/#triggers), then even those would require an API key.
+                However, when you look at the GitHub connector, it only supports a few **triggers** related to **Issues **and **Pull Requests**, and if we check the GitHub Connector [triggers documentation](https://docs.microsoft.com/en-us/connectors/github/#triggers), then even those would require an API key.
 Since these are public repos, instead of repos we own, we won't have any way to get a API key anyway.
               </p>

               <p>